 Many also include B vitamins for energy release and serotonin production.
 Reasons to use energy drinks:

 Available in sugar-free or full sugar variants, the former is suitable for calorie-restricted users seeking an energy boost without excess calories.

 3. Herbal Energy Enhancers

-- Herbal remedies are a more sustainable option and can be taken indefinitely provided no negative side effects are experienced
+- Sustainability: Herbal remedies can be taken indefinitely if no negative side effects occur

 4. Energy Bars